audrey-b/sims/README.md

 #> [5] "data0000005.rds"
 ```

-A user can check that all the datasets specified in `.sims_args.rds` are
+A user can check that all the datasets specified in `.sims.rds` are
 present using `sims_check()`.

 ``` r